In concrete technology, a variety of type-names has been used for different types of concrete. This classification is based on three factors:

 Different Types of Concrete.

-- Plain or Ordinary Concrete.
+1. Plain or Ordinary Concrete.

-- Lightweight Concrete.
+2. Lightweight Concrete.

-- Reinforced Concrete.
+4. Reinforced Concrete.

-- Precast Concrete.
+5. Precast Concrete.

-- Prestressed Concrete.
+6. Prestressed Concrete.

-- Air Entrained Concrete.
+7. Air Entrained Concrete.

 So Let’s start from the beginning.
-A brief account of different types of concrete is given below.

-Plain or Ordinary Concrete.
+1. Plain or Ordinary Concrete.

-It is one of the most commonly used types.
+It is one of the most commonly used types of concrete.
 In this type of concrete, the essential constituents are cement, sand and coarse aggregates designed and mixed with a specified quantity of water.

 Plain concrete is mostly used in the construction of pavements and in buildings, where very high tensile strength is not required.
 It is also used in the construction of Dams.